Jorge-Salmon/Ag-nanoparticles-DFT/README.md

 # Code

-The code and results can be found in the Jupiter Notebook located in this repository.
+The code and results can be found in the Jupiter Notebook located in this repository (Ag_NPs_code), or click here to see it https://github.com/Jorge-Salmon/Ag-nanoparticles-DFT/blob/master/Ag_NPs_code.ipynb

 # Conclusion